betoule/cosmologix/doc/validation_paper.md

 `cosmoprimo`, due to a compilation error.
 The speed measurement may change significantly when this issue is solved.

-While `cosmologix` overperform all other tested codes by a significant margin in subsequent calls, specific efforts must be taken to avoid triggering recompilation in order to benefit from this improvement.
+While `cosmologix` overperforms all other tested codes by a significant margin in subsequent calls, specific efforts must be taken to avoid triggering recompilation in order to benefit from this improvement.